Beuth-Erdelt/DBMS-Benchmarker/paper.md

 Moreover Python is currently the most popular computer language, @PYPL, @TIOBE.

 To our knowledge there is no other such tool, c.f. the studies in @10.1007/978-3-319-67162-8_12 and @10.1007/978-3-030-12079-5_4.
-There are other tools like Apache JMeter, HammerDB, Sysbench, OLTPBench and BenchBase, that provide very nice features, but none fitting these needs, since they are not Python-based and moreover some are limited in DBMS or not randomized.
+There are other tools like Apache JMeter (Java), HammerDB (Tcl), Sysbench (LuaJIT), OLTPBench and BenchBase (Java), that provide very nice features, but none fitting these needs, since they are not Python-based.
+Moreover some are limited in DBMS or not randomized.
 The design decisions of this tool have been elaborated in more detail in @10.1007/978-3-030-84924-5_6.
 DBMS-Benchmarker has been used as a support for receiving scientific results about benchmarking DBMS performance in Cloud environments as in @10.1007/978-3-030-84924-5_6 and @10.1007/978-3-030-94437-7_6.